sara-nl/htdpdocs/source/Pages/compute/run_workloads.rst

 resource and hence any job testing should consume the least demanding set of resources.
 For debugging with high resource demands it is possible to set up interactive jobs on other (test) nodes for this specific purpose.
-If you have high resources demands for testing your jobs, please contact :ref:`our helpdesk <helpdesk>`.
+If you have high resource demands for testing your jobs, please contact :ref:`our helpdesk <helpdesk>`.